Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

-The simple tachyon vacuum is characterized by a continuous superposition of wedge states from the identity string field out to the sliver.
-This contrasts with Schnabl's solution, which is a discrete sum of wedge states of positive integer width.
-The solution satisfies the gauge condition
+The worldsheet picture is a very different from Schnabl's solution.
+Instead of a discrete sum of wedge states with positive integer width, we have a continuous superposition of wedge states from the identity string field out to the sliver.

-which we will call {\it simple gauge}.
-The operator $\mathcal{B}_{\frac{1}{1+K}}$ can be written in a form analogous to \eq{B0Bm}
+Another difference from Schnabl's solution is that there is no need for a regularization or phantom term.
+This is because both states

-An interesting difference from Siegel gauge and Schnabl gauge is that the gauge fixing condition not only involves $b$ ghosts, but also total Virasoros.
-Note that the choice of $F$ for the simple tachyon vacuum has finite $C_*$ and $D_2$ norm:
+have finite $D_2$ norm, and therefore have a direct representation as superpositions of wedge states.
+For Schnabl's solution, the first state $F=\Omega$ has finite $D_2$ norm, but $K\Omega/(1-\Omega)$ does not.
+Contrary to what is sometimes suggested, the simple tachyon vacuum is not the only tachyon vacuum solution which can be defined without regularization and phantom term.
+One example is given by

-This property is also shared by the $SL(2,\mathbb{R})$ vacuum which defines Schnabl's solution.
-The subtlety with Schnabl's solution comes from the state between the $c$s.
-After subtracting the field $K$ as before, the analogous state for the simple tachyon vacuum is simply the identity string field, which of course has finite $C^*$ and $D_2$ norm.
-Therefore the simple tachyon vacuum has a straightforward representation in terms of wedge states with insertions, and there is no need for regularization or phantom term.
-Contrary to what is sometimes suggested this is not a unique property of the simple tachyon vacuum.
-Another tachyon vacuum which can be defined without phantom term is given by
+Unlike the simple tachyon vacuum, this solution does not receive contribution from states close to the identity string field.

-This solution contains continuous superposition of wedge states from the $SL(2,\mathbb{R})$ vacuum out to the sliver state, but does not receive contribution from wedge states close the identity string field.
-In fact, for this solution both $\sqrt{F}$ and $\frac{KF}{1-F}$ live in the disk algebra $A(D_2)$, the most exclusive of the three possible definitions of the wedge algebra outlined earlier.
-Any Okawa-type solution where $\sqrt{F}$ and $\frac{KF}{1-F}$ are simultaneously analytic for positive real part of $K$ and have finite $D_2$ norm can be defined without regularization or phantom term.
+This however raises a puzzle.
+In Schnabl's solution, the phantom term could be justified as necessary to distinguish the tachyon vacuum from a pure gauge configuration.
+One might ask why is this not also the case for the simple tachyon vacuum.
+There is a ``simple" analogue of the pure gauge solutions defined by